 Think about your needs

 You may dread the prospect of long interviews.
 If that’s the case, we’ve got you covered.
-These six questions will help you quickly determine the reliability and competence of a VA, as well as whether they’re suited to the job you’re posting.
+These six questions will help you quickly determine the reliability and competence of a VA, as well as whether they’re suited to the project you’re posting.
 As the potential VA answers, be constantly thinking about your needs and the needs of your company.
 How well does the potential candidate match up?

 1. Ask VA candidates to rate their skill sets